Today is a very special day here in the United States of America.

 This is a day of true celebration.
 No tears need to be shed over what it represents.

 On July 4, 1776 the British colonies of North America officially declared themselves to be free from the chains of oppression that had bound them for many, many years.

 On that day the British colonies of North America became the United States of America, a free and sovereign nation that would forevermore control her own destiny and the lives of her citizens.

 Of course the totality of that transition didn’t happen overnight.
 It took several years of war and the lives of many patriots to finally secure that end, but secure it they did.

-Today, on July 4, 2021 we celebrate the fruits of that difficult, costly but worthy endeavor.
+Today, on July 4, 2023 we celebrate the fruits of that difficult and costly, but very worthy endeavor.

 We Americans are free.
 And we shall remain free.